Wings for NONMEM Installation

 compilation step is only repeated if you make changes to NONMEM source code and

-sub-routine FSUBS created by NM-TRAN is compiled and linked with the pre-compiled
+sub-routine FSUBS created by NM-TRAN is compiled and linked with the

 The compiler options used by WFN are set in wfn.bat.
 The default values

-is executed e.g. for the Intel Fortran compiler:
+is executed e.g. for the gfortran compiler:

 The compiler options in wfn.bat may be changed by modifying the compiler